+Income: Income levels for residents of

+Planning and Development District increased

+the Golden Triangle

-Income: Income levels for residents of Triangle Planning the Golden and Development District increased during Per Capita Income the last decade. appears to be a little higher in the counties with the largest population and where more industries are located.
-There is not a great disparity even in Noxubee County, which had the lowest per capita income in 2016 of \$31,918.00 and Choctaw with \$30,430.00.
-These counties are also the most rural and sparsely populated in the District.
+during the last decade.
+Per Capita Income appears to be a little higher in the counties with the largest population and where more industries are located.
+There is not a great disparity even in Noxubee County, which had the lowest per capita income in 2020 of \$18,206.00 and Clay with \$22,402.00.
+These counties are also some of the most rural and sparsely populated in the District.
 Lowndes County has the largest number of industrial jobs and also the largest population in the seven county area.
-The per capita income for Lowndes County in 2016 was \$37,446.00.
+The per capita income for Lowndes County in 2020 was \$26,439.00.

-In 2015, the average wages varied among the seven counties of the GTPDD, with the average being \$33,886.00.
-Noxubee and Webster counties, which are considered distressed and at-risk, have the lowest annual wages of

-\$28,758.00 and \$29,915.00, respectively.
-Clay (\$33,197.00) and Winston (\$33,725.00) counties are also below the regional average.
-Lowndes (\$38,483.00) and Choctaw (38,438.00) counties are above the State average of \$36,975.00 and only Oktibbeha with \$34,685.00 being closer to the State average.
-All counties in the GTPDD are below the national average of \$55,484.00.
+In 2022, the average wages varied among the seven counties of the GTPDD, with the average being \$41,812.00.
+Noxubee and Webster counties, which are considered distressed and at-risk, have the lowest annual wages of \$38,115.00 and \$37,745.00, respectively.
+Clav (\$39,887.00) and Winston (\$41,328.00) counties are also below the regional Lowndes (\$47,635.00) and average.
+Choctaw (\$46,448.00) counties are above the State average of \$44,222.00 and only Oktibbeha with \$41,528.00 being closer to the State average.

 The lower wage counties usually have the lower per capita income, while per capital income in the seven counties tends to trend upward from year to year, it still is below the State of Mississippi and certainly the U.S. rate.
 Some of the more sparsely populated counties tend to have a higher PCI since the rate is figured by the division of all income by the total population.
-Poverty rates in the lesser populated counties tend to be at a higher rate.
-For the state of Mississippi, the poverty rate is 20.7% compared to the National rate of 14.5% for all ages 18-64.
-Oktibbeha and Noxubee counties have the highest poverty rates in the seven county area of 37.8% and 33.4%, respectively.
-The other five counties in the District have rates that reflect more of the State percentage and range between 21.8% (Lowndes) and 25.7% The higher (Winston). rate for Oktibbeha County can be explained by the addition of the large student population of Mississippi State University to the local population.
+Poverty rates in the lesser populated counties tend to be at a higher For the state of Mississippi, the poverty rate is 18.7% compared to the National rate of 11.4%.
+Oktibbeha and Noxubee counties have the highest poverty rates in the seven county area of 23.5% and 26.2%, respectively. other five counties in the District have rates that reflect more of the State percentage and range between 15.7% (Lowndes) and 21.8% (Winston).
+The higher rate for Oktibbeha County can be explained by the addition of the large student population of Mississippi State University to the local population.